-The IT department shall be responsible for ensuring that systems and information held on the College servers are backed up in accordance with the defined requirements.
+The IT department shall be responsible for ensuring that systems and information held on the College servers are backed up in accordance with the defined requirements, and that back-ups are deleted in line with agreed retention periods.
 No systems of information should be held solely on local hard drives to avoid the risk of this information not being backed up.

 Accurate and complete records of the back-ups shall be produced and maintained.
 The back-ups shall be stored in a remote location, which must:

-- a. be a sufficient distance to escape any damage from a physical disaster affecting the main college server room - b. be accessible - c. afford an appropriate level of protection to the back-up media in terms of its storage and transportation to and from the remote location ix.
-Working from home
+- a. be a sufficient distance to escape any damage from a physical disaster affecting the main college server room; - b. be accessible; - c. afford an appropriate level of protection to the back-up media in terms of its storage and transportation to and from the remote location.